 - Insert the SD card in Raspberry Pi.
 Attach the USB keyboard and mouse.
 Attach the monitor using HDMI cable.

-- As soon as power source is plugged in, Raspberry Pi will boot.
-On the screen a list of operating systems to install will appear.
+- As soon as the power source is plugged in, Raspberry Pi will boot.
+On the screen, a list of operating systems to install will appear.
 Select the Raspbian.